thoughtspot/thoughtspot.github.io/_admin/loading/materialized-views.md

 -   [Refresh a view]({{ site.baseurl }}/admin/loading/refresh-view.html) to synchronize its data with the latest data load to the underlying tables.
 -   Check the status of a view.

-Once materialized, a view can have one of three statuses.
+After materializing, a view can have one of three statuses.
 You can see the status of a view by selecting **Data**, clicking on **Views**, and finding your view in the list.
 The status is shown next to the name of your view.

 ## Materialization status
 [](#materialization-status)